You want to address your homeschool mama’s big emotions with your Homeschool Mama Big Emotions Toolbox so you’re always prepared.

 You might need someone who can hear the depths of your heart and reflect it back to you, ask great questions, and help you gain clarity.

 Sometimes you need a therapist or a coach.

-I’ve been to a therapist, a few different therapists over the course of my life.
-I’ve had a business coach, I’ve had a life coach.
+I’ve been to a therapist, and a few different therapists over the course of my life.
+I’ve had a business coach, and I’ve had a life coach.